-The current partnership is comprised of Roger Dykins (1996) Robin Hudson ( 2002) Sally Parkin (2012), Ashleigh Willins (2012) and Neil Stanley (2013).
+The current partnership is comprised of Roger Dykins (1996) Sally Parkin (2012), Ashleigh Willins (2012) Neil Stanley (2013), Tom Schatzberger (2016) and Rob Barker (2017).
 We have a weekly partners’ meeting with our practice manager with each partner overseeing specific areas of organisational and clinical work.
 By sharing responsibility, with the support of our practice manager and PHCT, we feel that this keeps the partnership healthy.

 The Practice Team works well

 We are a six partner rural dispensing practice directly employing 21 staff, with an extended team of Acute Trust employed staff attached to the practice.
 A monthly cycle of Friday afternoon meetings brings us together in differing ways to plan, learn and also discuss patients.
 This includes monthly primary health care team meetings, a journal club, significant event meetings, a prescribing group and team educational meetings.
 We hold a regular weekly handover meeting each Friday afternoon, to discuss patients with the community staff.